 We can trace our roots back to 1974 when the original law centres were established in Wandsworth.

 South West London Law Centres is the largest Law Centre in Great Britain.
 It was set up in 2004 to bring together the Law Centres covering six London boroughs – Croydon, Kingston, Merton, Richmond, Sutton and Wandsworth.
 Our catchment area covers 1.7 million people.
-Our website now gets over a million hits annually with 37,000 unique users.
-We now operate from 4 branch offices.
-We help over 5,500 people each year with a face to face service covering 3 broad services
+We now operate from 3 branch offices.
+We help over 6,500 people each year with a face to face service covering 3 broad services

 Expert casework and representation in the social welfare law covering community care, debt, employment, housing, immigration/asylum, public law and in a limited way welfare rights